-People filing bankruptcy are understandably concerned with what it will cost them to get relief from your debts and hire a bankruptcy attorney.
+You need to file bankruptcy and are understandably concerned with what it will cost you to get relief from your debts and hire a bankruptcy attorney.

-We’ve all seen the ads out there: “Bankruptcy for $750,” or whatever.
+We’ve all seen the ads out there: “Bankruptcy for $750,” or similar amounts.

 I get asked several times a day how much I charge to file bankruptcy, without being given any information about the potential case.

 I wish it was that simple and I could just give a stock answer, but unfortunately, bankruptcy filing is not a “one-size-fits-all” proposition, at least not when the case is handled properly.